SeokhyunJeong/CsiNet-Pytorch/README.md

 **update 20230116**
-Here is online learning with different scenario added.
+Here is online learning with different scenarios added.
 **What is online learning?**
 In the real time communication scenario, each BS experience different environment (i.e., different probability density of channel).
 Therefore, it is helpful to do fine tuning with each BS's data.